Zeeve-App/Zeeve-read-the-docs/source/cloud_authorization.md

 1. AWS
 2. Digital Ocean
-3. GCP
+3. Google Cloud
-4. Vultr
-5. Tencent Cloud
+4. Tencent Cloud

 ---
 ***INTERESTING FACT:** Zeeve doesn't use **blockchain services** of any of the supported cloud platforms, and hence is not restricted for the level of features it can provide for a protocol on any cloud.*